songgaojundeng/cedar-dg/README.md

 # Cedar
-Source code and supplementary materials for "Domain Generalization in Time Series Forecasting" appeared in TKDD
+Source code and supplementary materials for "S. Deng et al., 'Domain Generalization in Time Series Forecasting', ACM TKDD, to appear".

 ## Contents of this repository
 * Source code and datasets.